cultuurnet/stoplight-docs-authentication/docs/Overview.md

 API endpoints that support authentication as a user use [User access tokens](Authentication-methods/User-access-token.md).

-Usually used in situations where a user will log in through publiq's UiTID service and the API client will make requests in that user's name.
+Usually used in situations where a user will log in through publiq's UiTID service and your application will then make requests in that user's name.

 - ✅ Suitable for frontend applications
 - ✅ Suitable for backend applications